Meet the Trust Board

 Board meetings are held in public unless restrictions under the Freedom of Information Act 2002 require discussions to take place privately.
 This is detailed on the Boards agendas which are uploaded to the Trust's internet one week prior to the meeting and circulated to its Council of Governors.
 Papers are issued to Board members seven days in advance of the meeting and are made available on the internet following each Board meeting.
 Minutes of the Board meetings are circulated to the Council of Governors as soon as practically possible following each meeting.
 At the request of the Chief Executive and with the consent of the Chair, members of the senior management team attend Board meetings where necessary in order to help inform debate and discussion.
 Council of Governors have a standing invitation to each Board meeting to observe the work of the Board of Directors.

 Regular informal briefings and presentations on specific topics or services are provided outside of the formal Board meetings to explore in more depth complex issues in preparation for discussion at future Board meetings.

-A structure is in place that demonstrates four sub-committees of the Board (Audit Committee, Finance and Performance Committee, Quality Committee and Joint Nomination/Remuneration Committee).
+A structure is in place that demonstrates four sub-committees of the Board (Audit Committee, Finance and Performance Committee and People & Quality Committee).
 Each committee has clear terms of reference that are refreshed and approved on an annual basis to ensure the effective discharge of duties and recommendations are made to the Board on areas of specialisation.
 Details of the work and membership of these committees can be found here.
 A schedule of matters reserved for the Board of Directors is maintained along with a Scheme of Delegation for further discharge of their responsibilities.
 Declaration of Interest made by the Board of Directors can be viewed here.
 To view the full register please contact the Company Secretray on 01772 676021.

 Please follow this link to view a chart showing all areas of responsibility for each Executive.